 Families with a spare room and keen interest in providing a loving home to a child or young person have a unique opportunity to make an amazing difference to the life of a child.
 With Credo Care, you will welcome a child with additional needs into your home, and will provide them with personal care, learning and emotional support in your family home environment instead of a residential or boarding unit.
 You will be highly supported by a network of friendly and experienced Credo Care Staff, carers and other professionals to provide stable, nurturing placements.
 The needs of children that Credo Care look after include physical disabilities, complex medical needs, learning disabilities or autism.

 Short term placements can place a child for up to 6 months and long term placements can mean a child is placed until the age of 18.
 After their 18th birthday, foster children may have the opportunity to remain with their foster family through a 'Staying put' care-leaver scheme or an externally supported "shared lives" scheme to the age of 21.

 Ideally people chosing to become specialist foster carers will have previous experience caring for children or adults who have disabilities.
 Our carers are from a huge range of backgrounds, including Occupational Therapists, Teaching Assistants and Nurses.
 Don't let that put you off, we provide full training for people who have no care skills but are willing to learn.
 We consider every enquiry carefully, and will guide you on your journey.
 When approved, we will only place children whose needs who are suitable to your skills.
 We will provide specific bespoke training alongside our typical regular training program.
-Ofsted requirements require that Foster carers need to complete the TSD (Training, Support and Development Standards Course) and we help you to acheive this in your first year.
+Ofsted requirements require that foster carers need to complete the TSD (Training, Support and Development Standards Course) and we help you to achieve this in your first year.